 5. Update existing federal regulations to curtail pollution from plastics facilities by using the best available science and technology.

 The mission of the Environmental Protection Agency (EPA) is to protect human health and the environment.
 This federal agency is required to ensure that our nation’s air, water, land, wildlife and human life are not harmed by industry activities.
 However, the EPA is not as effective in curbing the effects of advancing industrial processes when its standards are not updated.
-Public health and the natural environment are increasingly harmed by their reliance on standards that are now decades old.
-The President has the important responsibility to direct the EPA to update its performance standards, regulatory guidelines, and research agenda.
+Public health and the natural environment are increasingly harmed by their reliance on standards that are growing decades old.
+The President has an important responsibility to direct the EPA to update its performance standards, regulatory guidelines, and research agenda.